RancidDax/namazu.tools/top.md

 [![](https://github.com/RancidDax/namazu.tools/assets/104756079/1d95a258-2f1d-4b07-9c57-42f650ce9b60)](https://github.com/RancidDax/namazu.tools/assets/104756079/1d95a258-2f1d-4b07-9c57-42f650ce9b60)

 Much like phase 3, breaking tethers results in a **large raid-wide hit** as well as inflicting **Thrice-come Ruin** on the party.
 However if the tether debuffs expire the party is killed.
-As such, we want to gradually break all 4 throughout the course of the mechanic so that the damage does not kill the party, but that we are also still able to still solve the mechanic.
+As such, we want to gradually break all 4 throughout the course of the mechanic so that the damage does not kill the party whilst not letting the tethers expire.

 As the tethers are still **inactive**, the **Outer Blue Tether** will stretch so that it will break immediately upon becoming active.